YuliyaShu/nodejs2022Q4-service/README.md

 **Make copy of .env.example file and rename it to .env**

-- Download and install docker
+- Download, install and run docker

 - Start application